Yandy Díaz Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in MLB with a collective 10.5 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 10.5 K/9, the first-best in MLB.

-- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.61).
+- The White Sox's 5.48 team ERA ranks 28th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.